Bitcoin-Wildlife-Sanctuary/bitcoin-simulator/README.md

 # bitcoin-simulator

-A simulator of a local bitcoin testnet based on Rust and Sqlite.
+A simulator of a local Bitcoin ledger based on Rust and Sqlite.